arsenico13/pyreswater/README.md

     python watermark.py -r -m 2100 -l "images/logo/Custom_Logo.png" ciccibalicci.jpg

-Just use `python watermark.py -h` to show the help.
+Just use `python watermark.py -h` to show the help text.

+Right now, all the processed images go inside the `watermarked` folder.
+In the future it will be possibile to save them beside the original.

 ### DPI